Kenny198711/JS-Fundamentals/README.md

 # JS-Fundamentals
-This is a practice of my js
+This is a practice of my js JavaScript is amazing